deysuman42/explore_us_bikeshare_data/README.md

 # explore_us_bikeshare_data

-Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
-Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
-This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
-Regardless, each bike can serve several users per day.
-Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
-These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.
 In this project, used  the data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

-You will compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+The data used is of three cities - Chicago, New York and Washington

+Used python fucntions to get various details like filename of the city, time period, month, day and so on.

+Used python pandas to load the data into a dataframe for analysis.

+Peformed descriptive statistics based on the user input and the below details are fetched.

+1. The most popular month for start time.
+2. The most popular day of week (Monday, Tuesday, etc.) for start time.
+3. The most popular hour of day for start time.
+4. The total trip duration and average trip duration.
+5. The most popular start station and most popular end station.
+6. The most popular trip.
+7. The counts of each user type.
+8. Gender count of a particular file
+9. Earliest , most recent and most popular birth years.